Anne-LiseHow/Time-Series-Forecasting-Dec2022/README.md

 * Denoise the time series
 * Select data according time interval prediction
 * Normalise data using: StandardScaler, MinMaxScaler, Normalisation
-* Split into data into input and output
+* Split the data into input and output

 ## Support Vector Regression
 Support Vector Regression has implemented and optimised using Grid Search.
 Pre-processing the data using the Min-Max Scaler has the best predictive performance.
 The R\<sup>2</sup> values show that around 90% of variance is retained by the model for most of the features.